johnwry/dm2/markdown/colossians/colossians.md

 e.
 Colossians 2:15 – Christ, not philosophy, disarmed    <strong><u>Satan</u></strong> and his demons.

-1) Colossians 2:15a –    <em>When He had disarmed the rulers and authorities</em>.
-Here we find
-another accomplishment of the cross of Christ.
-Christ triumphed    <strong><u>over</u></strong> Satan, having defeated him by His cross and
+1) Colossians 2:15a –    * When He had disarmed the rulers and authorities* .
+Here we find another accomplishment of the cross of Christ.
+Christ triumphed    <strong><u>over</u></strong> Satan, having defeated him by His cross and subsequent resurrection.
-    subsequent resurrection.